 Caves and subterranean habitats, particularly in porous karst geology, are closely tied to and impacted by changes to water quality and land use in adjacent areas.
-The following table lists stresses affecting wildlife in caves and subterranean habitats, and conservation actions to address them.
+The following table lists stresses affecting wildlife in caves and subterranean habitats, and conservation actions landowners and partners can take to address them.
+In addition, WVDNR is developing cave management plans for all biologically significant caves.
+The management plans will describe cave ownership, access, bats and other SGCN present, threats, surrounding areas requiring careful management, recommended access restrictions and conservation actions.